geocoug/pg-upsert/README.md

 ## Usage

-A sample database is provided in the [tests/data.sql](./tests/data.sql) file and can be used to test the functionality of the `pg_upsert` package.
+A sample database is provided in the [tests/data.sql](https://github.com/geocoug/pg-upsert/blob/main/tests/data.sql) file and can be used to test the functionality of the `pg-upsert` package.
 See the [Running Tests Locally](#running-tests-locally) section for more information on how to set up the test database locally with Docker.

 ### Python